jo3-l/obscenity/docs/reference/interfaces/PatternMatcherOptions.md

 • `Optional` **whitelistedTerms**: `string`[]

 A list of whitelisted terms.
-If a whitelisted term matches some part of the text, a match of a blacklisted pattern on the same will not be reported.
+If a whitelisted term matches some part of the text, a match of a blacklisted pattern within that part of the text will not be emitted.

 For example, if we had a pattern `penis` and a whitelisted term `pen is`, only no matches would be reported for the input text `the pen is mightier